Nozbe/WatermelonDB/docs/Advanced/AdvancedFields.md

 ### `@json`

-If you have a lot of metadata about a record, you can use a single `@json` field to contain that information instead of adding multiple columns.
+If you have a lot of metadata about a record (say, an object with many keys, or an array of values), you can use a `@json` field to contain that information in a single string column (serialized to JSON) instead of adding multiple columns or a relation to another table.

+⚠️ This is an advanced feature that comes with downsides — make sure you really need it

-First, add a string column to [the schema](../Schema.md).:
+First, add a string column to [the schema](../Schema.md):

 ```js
 tableSchema({